jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Factorial/task.md

 ## Factorial

-Complete this function to return factorial of num.
+Complete this function to return the factorial of num.

 Do not use:
 - `return`

-For extra fun don't use:
+For extra fun, don't use:
 - imperative style loops (`for`, `while`)
 - additional variables

-For the most fun don't use:
+For the most fun, don't use:
 - recursion

 <div class="hint">